Liberty-Digital/react-interview/README.md

 #### Level 3

+In this level, most of the tests have been written for you.
+However, there are some tests that still need to be completed by you!

 - Creating a facet and filter pane that allows the users to filter by brand (think online shopping)

 #### Level 4